Yasminelle

 Yasminelle is taken once a day for 21 consecutive days, after which there is a 7-day ‘break’ period when you do not take any pills.
 During this time, your body will experience a ‘withdrawal bleed’ that looks like your usual monthly period.

 Yasminelle is a contraceptive pill taken by sexually active women for the prevention of pregnancy.
-Yasminelle is a prescription medication that must be prescribed by a doctor, who will decide whether it is suitable for you based on your medical history.
+It is a medication that must be prescribed by a doctor, who will decide whether it is suitable for you based on your medical history.

 You should not take Yasminelle if you: